-To ensure staff and council members handle personal data in accordance with the General Data Protection Regulations (2018) This policy will be disseminated to all staff and council members and be made available on the parish website This document will be accessible via the parish council website and is applicable to all staff and council members.
-This document will be reviewed in 2024 at Annual Meeting unless there are significant changes in legislation or practice in which case it will be reviewed earlier.
-The content of 'PCD0041 Subject Access Request Procedure' has been incorporated into this document.
-General Data Protection Regulations (2018) Nil This document has no financial implications for the Billinghay Parish Council.
-Standing Orders, Rules, Council Meetings, Proper Officer, Finance, Accounts, Committee, Debates, Notice
+Purpose of document: To ensure staff and council members handle personal data in accordance with the General Data Protection Regulations (2018) Dissemination: This policy will be disseminated to all staff and council members and be made available on the parish website Implementation: This document will be accessible via the parish council website and is applicable to all staff and council members.
+Review: This document will be reviewed in 2026, at the Annual Meeting, unless there are significant changes in legislation or practice in which case it will be reviewed earlier.
+Documents replaced or superseded by this document: The content of 'PCD0041 Subject Access Request Procedure' has been incorporated into this document.
+This document supports (enter Standards and Legislation: General Data Protection Regulations (2018) Key related documents: Nil Financial Implications: This document has no financial implications for the Billinghay Parish Council.
+Key word search Standing Orders, Rules, Council Meetings, Proper Officer, Finance, Accounts, Committee, Debates, Notice